 I believe that any further empowerment, and instruction, of a regulatory body to conduct economic interventions in matters in which it itself confesses to have little ability to do with any degree of accuracy, will tend to lead to worsening economic outcomes rather than improvements.

-Improved economic outcomes nearly always require a reduction of regulatory intervention rather than an increase, and the financial services industry is already arguable the most regulated industry in existence.
+Improved economic outcomes nearly always require a reduction of regulatory intervention rather than an increase, and the financial services industry is already the most heavily regulated industry in existence.
 The problem is not too little regulation, it is that the entire fractional reserve system is seriously flawed, and only a replacement that is immune to its perverse economic incentives will fix the problem.

 Sticking plasters on the disease won't do at all, we need a cure., which is why I support full reserve banking as the correct path forward.